sensu/sensu-docs/content/sensu-core/1.2/guides/snmp-sensu-guide.md

 - Set up a Sensu client as an SNMP trap receiver
 - Send a test SNMP trap to simulate a real world circumstance
 - Demonstrate the results of the SNMP trap test in Sensu Enterprise Dashboard

-_NOTE: This guide applies only to Sensu Enterprise._

 # Prerequisites
 A working Sensu deployment including sensu-enterprise, sensu-client, and transport/datastore components